JonathanFly/bark/README.md

 ## Install Problems

 1. If you get a Windows permissions error, I seemed to get it randomly.
 Just trying again usually fixed it.
-You dont even need to restart from scratch, just run the script that threw the error again.
+You don't even need to restart from scratch, just rerun the script that threw the error.

 ### Command Line: